Legalisation of documents from Brazil for use in the Netherlands

 (certidão de casamento)

-You can get an official copy of a marriage certificate from the civil status records office where the marriage was registered or in the district where you got married.
+You can get an official copy of a marriage certificate from the notary's office (cartório) where the marriage was registered.

 Official copy of a divorce certificate